Selena1105/Image-precessing-system/README.md

 # Image-precessing-system

-This project implements image processing techniques to convert a color image to a grayscale image and apply various transformations.
+This project implements an image processing system to convert a color image to a grayscale image and apply various transformations.

 ## Features